Overview of Algorithm and Indexing | Yext Hitchhikers Platform

 Stop words are treated differently depending on which algorithm is used:

 - Text Search - stop words are given a much smaller weight than other words in a query when matching on text search fields.
 This means that while they’re not completely ignored, stop words have a smaller and smaller effect as query length increases.
+Additionally, since text search is entirely based on token matches, stop words are used for token matching (and thus may return results) when no non-stop words are present.

 - NLP Filter - stop words can still be matched in filters, but the Search algorithm will not match a filter that only matches stop words.
 For example, if you have a filter for “Cancer Care” and a stop word for “care”, the query “Cancer Care” will pull this filter.
 However, if you search for “Urgent Care”, it will not match on this filter.